The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Comments on individual targets

 \emph{\bf \object{BAT99\,77}} was classified as WN7ha by S08, who detected a clear periodic RV variability with $P = 3.0\,$d.
 The system is found in a very crowded region containing several massive stars, causing a strong contamination of several IUE datasets, as well as photometric data.
 Unlike H14, in this study we chose archival IUE spectra and photometry that correspond to the lowest flux level measured.
 This yields much more realistic parameters for the WR star.

-The temperature of the WR star can be well constrained based on the strong N\,{\sc iii} emission lines and the weak N\,{\sc iv}\,$\lambda 4060$ emission.
-Because of the relatively low temperature of the WR component, absorption features belonging solely to the secondary star are very hard to identify unambiguously, leaving its parameters virtually unconstrained.
+The WR star's temperature can be well constrained based on the strong N\,{\sc iii} emission lines and the weak N\,{\sc iv}\,$\lambda 4060$ emission.
+Because of the WR component's relatively low temperature, absorption features belonging solely to the secondary star are very hard to identify unambiguously, leaving its parameters virtually unconstrained.
 Compared to other WN7h stars, the He\,{\sc ii} and Balmer emission lines are about five times weaker in the spectrum of BAT99\,77.
 Therefore, we assume the companion contributes $80\%$ to the optical spectrum.
 A satisfactory fit is obtained for a temperature of $T = 35\,$kK for the secondary, but this should be seen as a very rough estimate.
 The implied luminosity of the secondary is very high ($5.7\,$dex), suggesting that it is an O7~III star.
 The gravity was fixed based on calibrations by \citet{Martins2005}.
 Finally, the hydrogen content in the WR star is found to be very high, $X_\text{H} = 0.7$, as reported by H14.
-Most importantly, the luminosity of the WR star is reduced in this study by more than 1\,dex compared to that reported by H14.
-However, more data will be necessary to analyze this system unambiguously.
+Most importantly, the WR star's luminosity is reduced in this study by more than 1\,dex compared to that reported by H14.
+However, more data will be necessary to unambiguously analyse this system.

-None of the evolutionary scenarios we explore in this work provide a good fit to the parameters of the system, as is evident from Fig.\,\ref{fig:BAT77hrd}.
+None of the evolutionary scenarios we explore here provide a good fit to the system's parameters, as is evident from Fig.\,\ref{fig:BAT77hrd}.
 In fact, all binary tracks at the relevant parameter regime of short periods and large masses end up merging, hence the rise in luminosity for the best-fitting binary track in the leftmost panel of Fig.\,\ref{fig:BAT77hrd}.
 The O companion appears to be evolved, but none of the tracks manage to reproduce its evolved state simultaneously with the non-evolved appearance of the WR star.
 This may suggest that more components are present in the system.
-Given the high hydrogen content of the WR primary ($X_\text{H} \approx 0.7$), we classified it as a ms-WR star, although the luminosity is somewhat lower than for other ms-WR stars in our sample ($\log L = 5.8\,[L_\odot]$)
+Given the high hydrogen content of the WR primary ($X_\text{H} \approx 0.7$), we classify it as a ms-WR star, although the luminosity is somewhat lower than for other ms-WR stars in our sample ($\log L = 5.8\,[L_\odot]$)